High-Dimensional Vector Autoregression with Common Response and Predictor Factors: Introduction

 \section{Introduction}

-Due to recent developments in information technologies, high-dimensional data, especially time-dependent data, have been routinely collected from a wide range of scientific areas, including economics, finance, neuroscience, genomics, meteorology, among others \citep{Gorrostieta2012, HL13, DP16}.
-The well-developed statistical methodology for fixed-dimensional data may not be directly applicable to high-dimensional cases, and large-scale data sets also call for scalable and efficient computational algorithms.
-As a result, it becomes an emerging area of research to develop new statistical methodology and theoretically justified algorithms to accommodate the high dimensionality \citep{wainwright2019high,chi2019nonconvex}.
+Due to recent developments in information technologies, high-dimensional data, especially time-dependent data, have been routinely collected from a wide range of scientific areas, including economics, finance, neuroscience, and meteorology, among others \citep{Gorrostieta2012, HL13, DP16}.
+The well-developed statistical methodology for fixed-dimensional data may not be directly applicable to high-dimensional cases, and large-scale data sets often also require scalable and efficient computational algorithms.
+As a result, it becomes an emerging area of research to develop new statistical methodology and theoretically justified algorithms to analyze the high dimensional data \citep{wainwright2019high,chi2019nonconvex}.
 In addition, more efforts are needed for high-dimensional time series data due to its complex dynamic dependency; see \cite{pena2021statistical}.

-As arguably the most widely used multivariate time series model, the vector autoregressive (VAR) model has been a primary workhorse for analyzing high-dimensional serially dependent data.
-Consider a simple VAR(1) model for a $p$-dimensional time series $\{\bm{y}_t\}$ with mean zero and $T$ observations,
+The vector autoregressive (VAR) model, arguably the most widely used model in multivariate time series applications, has been a primary workhorse for analyzing serially dependent data.
+Consider a VAR(1) model for a $p$-dimensional mean-zero time series $\{\bm{y}_t\}$,

-where $\bbm{\varepsilon}_t\in\mathbb{R}^p$ is a white noise process, and $\bm{A}\in\mathbb{R}^{p\times p}$ is the parameter matrix providing a straightforward characterization of the interactions between responses $\bm{y}_t$ and predictors $\bm{y}_{t-1}$; see \cite{Lutkepohl2005} and \cite{Tsay14}.
-Note that the number of parameters in $\bm{A}$ increases quadratically with the dimension $p$, making it more difficult to apply VAR models to high-dimensional data.
-To overcome the difficulty, a commonly used solution in the literature is to assume sparsity in parameter matrices, i.e., only a small subset of elements of $\bm{A}$ are nonzero.
-Many sparsity-imposing or inducing methods can then be employed for estimation and variable selection under the high-dimensional setting, and they include $L_1$ regularization \citep{basu2015regularized,kock2015oracle,han2015direct}, shrinkage prior \citep{ghosh2018high}, and linear restrictions \citep{guo2016high,zhu2017network,ZC21}.
+where $\bbm{\varepsilon}_t\in\mathbb{R}^p$ is a white noise process with mean zero and the covariance matrix $\bm{\Sigma}_{\bbm{\varepsilon}}$, and $\bm{A}\in\mathbb{R}^{p\times p}$ is the parameter matrix providing a straightforward characterization of the interactions between the response $\bm{y}_t$ and predictor $\bm{y}_{t-1}$; see \cite{Tsay14}.
+Note that the number of parameters in $\bm{A}$ increases quadratically with the dimension $p$, making it difficult to apply VAR models to high-dimensional data.
+To overcome it, a commonly used solution is to assume sparsity in parameter matrices, and many sparsity-imposing or inducing methods can then be employed for estimation and variable selection, including $L_1$ regularization \citep{basu2015regularized,han2015direct} and linear restrictions \citep{guo2016high,wang2021robust}.